| Quick Contents | |

 Since 1998 Turnstone's office has been located in Campbellford, a town on the banks of the Trent river in eastern Northumberland county.
 This area of southern Ontario is dominated by rolling farmland and woodland, near the centre of a triangular region defined by Toronto, Ottawa and Kingston.
 Three distinct periods of geological time are beautifully displayed within the area.
 The Precambrian rocks of the Grenville province of the Canadian shield are exposed at intervals along Highway 7, within 20 km to the north of Campbellford.
 The immediate bedrock of the town is Ordovician limestones.
 A veneer of surficial deposits was brought, sculpted and left behind by glacier ice and associated drainage channels in the geologically recent past, in the Quaternary period.
 This economically-vital "skin" on the bedrock tops this grand layer-cake of history and provides many of the most accessible landscape features.

-An illustrated summary of the natural history of the region is gradually evolving on this site.
-A township bird list of more than 100 species is now available, and serves as an index to selected local birds, beginning with an impressive, regular summer visitor, the osprey.
-Many of the more-common wild flowers, trees, and animals of the area can be found in a listing of the local flora and fauna.
+An illustrated summary of the natural history of the region is slowly evolving on this site.
+A township bird list is now available, and serves as an index to selected local birds, beginning with an impressive, regular summer visitor, the osprey.
+In addition to 139 bird species, some 419 wild flowers, trees, fungi and animals of the area can be found in a listing of the local flora and fauna.
+To see an example of the fossils found in the limestones, click here.
+A compact bibliography of the geology and history of Campbellford and district is also available.
+N.B.
+This section, like certain other parts of the web site, varies in the technicality of its presentation.
+A choice may eventually be offered, as in the sections on the geology of Lake Superior.

 Introduction to Local Geology